Tom Krcha's FlashRealtime

 August 27th, 2010

-native-ip-multicast-small Some of you guys were probably wondering how to establish P2P connections in the local network (LAN) without Stratus.
+native-ip-multicast-small Some of you guys were probably wondering how to establish P2P connections in the local network (LAN) without Adobe Cirrus.
 Yes.
 It’s possible.
 Using native IP-only multicast.
 Let’s build a simple chat with Posting.
 Adding Multicast broadcast is just a simple next step which I am sure you can accomplish by yourself with few hints from my article about Multicast

 Open an IP Multicast connection.
 This can be done by specifying connection string as “rtmpf:”.
 Note, that this technique cannot be used for one-to-one communication.
 So no DIRECT_CONNECTIONS with NetStream, but you can do all RTMFP Group operations.